Adopting a child in Scotland cover

 £10.95

-This book covers everything you need to know about adoption in Scotland.
+This book covers all you need to know about adoption in Scotland.
 It describes the processes involved in adopting a child, with a wealth of practical information.
-You can also read the stories of adopters from how it feels to go through the adoption process to what life as an adoptive family is really like, and the stories of adopted children and how they think and feel about adoption.
+It also includes adopters' stories from how it feels to go through the adoption process to what life as an adoptive family is really like, and the stories of adopted children and how they think and feel about adoption.

 The book provides answers to many of the questions you may be asking yourselves, such as: